prefapp/charts/README.md

 - Add an initial version to the [manifest](https://github.com/prefapp/charts/blob/master/.release-please-manifest.json)

-- Add your chart to the package json workspaces
+- Add your chart to the package.json workspaces

 ## Use conventional commits